How to Teach Your Sheltie to Swim

 Howard cools off in the paddling pool.

-Give your Sheltie plenty of time to approach the water on his own terms.
-No chucking him in the deep end!
-Model a calm or playful response yourself by making tiny splashes, dipping your feet in, and showing your joy.
-He'll pick up on your mood and, eventually, his curiosity will outshine his fear.
+Give your Sheltie plenty of time to approach the water on their own terms.
+No chucking them in the deep end!
+Model a calm or playful response yourself by making tiny splashes, dipping your feet in, and showing your happiness.
+They'll pick up on your mood and, eventually, their curiosity will outshine their fear.

 Our Shelties learning to paddle in the sea